 3D Virtual Tour of New Look Archaeology Gallery

 For those unable to visit the Museum, a virtual tour of the Archaeology Gallery is available.
 The Gallery was revamped as part of the Heritage Lottery Fund (HLF) two year project, ‘Swindon’s Archaeology in Context’.

 Through the kind support of Vox PR, Swindon Museum and Art Gallery Trust commissioned Wyvern 3D, a company that produces immersive 3D virtual tours, to scan the new and improved gallery which means the gallery can be toured virtually, enabling visitors to find out more about the wonderful archaeology collections at Swindon MAG.
 This also provides an online resource for those who are unable to visit the Museum in person.

 The tour allows virtual visitors to tour the Archaeology Gallery, finding out about the exhibits on display and also accessing information about the history of Swindon and its collections.
 Click here to do the tour!

 This collection also includes a small Egyptian collection comprising a mummy, mummified hands, pre-dynastic ceramics and some worked flints.

-Swindon Museum and Art Gallery shares a Finds Liaison Officer (FLO) with other museums in Wiltshire, as part of the national Portable Antiquities Scheme.
+Swindon MAG shares a Finds Liaison Officer (FLO) with other museums in Wiltshire, as part of the national Portable Antiquities Scheme.
 The Portable Antiquities Scheme is a voluntary recording scheme which allows members of the public to log chance archaeological finds which are over 300 years old.
 Finds are identified and logged onto a national database, allowing a complete picture of the past to be developed.